jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/SizeDistribution.rst

 Further some parameters are also saved in the string with name “SizesParameters\_0” such as MeanSizeOfDistribution.

-Uncertainty analysis of Size distribution:
+Uncertainty analysis of Size distribution
 ------------------------------------------

 If "Fit (w/uncertainties)" is used, 10 fits with data varied by data